Picosecond Wireless Synchronization with Entangled Photons via Grid-Based Quantum Coverage in Indoor Optical Systems: Introduction

-The remainder of this paper is structured as follows.
-Section \ref{sysmode-sec} presents the system model considered in this study.
-Section \ref{modeling-sec} describes the spatial modelling of photon reception in the communication setup.
-Section \ref{synchro-sec} introduces the proposed synchronization models.
-Simulation results are discussed in Section \ref{simulations-sec}.
-Finally, Section \ref{conclusion-sec} concludes the paper and outlines directions for future research.
+The remainder of this paper is organized as follows.
+Section~\ref{sysmode-sec} presents the system model.
+Section~\ref{modeling-sec} describes the spatial modeling of photon reception.
+Section~\ref{synchro-sec} introduces the synchronization framework and the associated theoretical analysis.
+Section~\ref{sec:crlb} derives the CRLB and establishes fundamental limits on synchronization accuracy.
+Section~\ref{sec:channel_impairments} introduces the channel impairments considered in the proposed framework.
+Simulation results and performance evaluation are presented in Section~\ref{simulations-sec}.
+Finally, Section~\ref{conclusion-seccc} concludes the paper and outlines directions for future research.